Conquests of Camelot: The Search for the Grail: Themes

 A theme seen throughout the game is the intermediate period of Sub-Roman Britain before Christianity, as a new religion, replaces the old ones.
 In Camelot there is a Chapel dedicated both to Mithras (who is however represented by a labarum) for the soldiers of Roman heritage, and Jesus Christ for the Christian soldiers.
 Cernunnos and Aphrodite are portrayed as real gods, but their powers and influence are in decline because of the advent of Christianity.
 In the ending sequence of the game, the Grail obliterates the purported "symbol of Mithras" in the chapel.
 The Grail's power seems to be universal both as a Christian relic and an artifact (the cauldron) of feminine power of the Goddess in pagan folklore.

 Another theme interwoven with the gameplay is that Arthur is supposed to perform good deeds to prove himself worthy of the Grail.
 In the Jerusalem sequence, the player has to discern the locals' problems and help them in order to advance the game.
-If the player decides not to help even one of his knights and thus avoid the trials and action sequences, the game can be completed, but the Grail will kill Arthur at the very end of the game.
+If the player decides not to help even one of his knights and thus avoid the trials and action sequences, the game can be completed, but the Grail will kill Arthur near the end of the game.